Leutnant Edmund.

 Machine gun ammunition box.

 Ammunition niches situated along the trench.
-Further down and on the left an R667 casemate to replace the 5cm KwK in its open position.
+Further down and on the left an R667 casemate was to replace the 5cm KwK in its open position.

 Plan of an R667 casemate for a 5cm KwK gun that was being built (but not finished) along this trench lone.